Type A Keyword And Go

 The energy industry is in the midst of disruptive and rapid changes due to a variety of factors, including historically low natural gas prices, changing environmental regulations at the state and federal level, increasing reliance on renewable generation and efforts to promote energy storage, and initiatives to support distributed generation.
 These changes have placed pressure on the existing design of federal wholesale energy markets and the traditional division between federal and state authority.
 Rules are being rewritten, and billions of dollars are at stake.

 Amidst these high-stakes changes, Jenner & Block provides its clients with cutting-edge strategic guidance, a nationally recognized litigation track record, public policy advocacy and deep transactional experience.
-Our lawyers, who include the former general counsel of Exelon Corporation and president of PSEG Energy Holdings, have experience handling the full range of issues confronting energy companies today.
+Our lawyers, who include a former FERC Commissioner and the former general counsel of Exelon Corporation and president of PSEG Energy Holdings, have experience handling the full range of issues confronting energy companies today.

 Appellate matters.
 The firm draws upon its nationally renowned Appellate and Supreme Court Practice to deliver excellence to clients.
 Our lawyers handle appeals to federal and state courts, including the US Supreme Court, on the full range of matters that arise in the energy industry, including antitrust, bankruptcy, constitutional, contract, employment, preemption, punitive damages and tax law.
 We also routinely represent companies seeking to challenge or intervene in defense of federal rules or orders promulgated by agencies, including FERC, EPA, FCC and others.
 At the state level, the firm frequently represents utilities in high-stakes appeals concerning orders by state regulatory commissions.
 Successful advocacy involving issues that are often highly technical requires both a deep understanding of the industry and an ability to translate that understanding into a persuasive brief aimed at a generalist court.